ariannamethod/PITOMADOM-AM_V1.0/README.md

 ## License

 Code is released under the MIT License.
-Model use is governed by the accompanying Model License.
+Model use is governed by the accompanying Model License (see LICENSE-MODEL).